DestroyedClone/RiskyClassicItems/THUNDERSTORE RELEASE/README.md

 			- Increased HP cost from 25% -> 33%
 	- Artifacts
 		- Added Artifact of Clover
 			- Players start with a single 56 Leaf Clover in their inventory.
-			- Disabled if 56 Leaf Clover is disabled in the config.
+(Requires 56 Leaf Clover to be enabled in config)

 - `0.1.0`